telepath-php/docs/docs/getting-started/02-laravel.md

 The service provider for your Laravel project automatically gets installed and put in place.

+To publish the configuration file, automatically add environment variables in your .env file and create the default Telepath directory inside your `app/` folder run the following command:

+`php artisan telepath:install`

+This command asks for your Telegram Bot Token and adds it to your .env file.
+You may leave that empty and add it later yourself.

+For more info look into the [Commands section](../advanced/01-commands.md#php-artisan-telepathinstall).

 ## Usage

 Wherever you need to call a Telegram Bot API method, you can get the `Bot` instance via Telegrams Service Container.